mirofrankovic/cookbook-trisport-project-03/README.md

    Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemata.

 * [Jinga](https://jinja.palletsprojects.com/en/2.11.x/)
-   This project uses Jinja, a template engine for Python, jinja code is included within the curly brackets
+   This project uses Jinja, a template engine for Python, jinja code is included within the curly brackets.

 * [Python](https://www.python.org/)
    This project uses Python, an interpreted high-level programming language for general-purpose programming and used to write the logic of this game, which is included within `.py` files.